kopi9999/mz80emu/doc/src/config.md

 # config.cpp

 `config.cpp` file is responsible for loading, saving and validating data from `config.txt` file.
 This data can then be used in program, for example to initialization.
+Basing on this file, there is created dynamic library `config.dll` containing the most important functions from the file (see below).

 ## Overview